prometheus/docs/content/docs/querying/operators.md

 name is dropped.
 Entries for which no matching entry in the right-hand vector can be found are not part of the result.

-### Comparison/filter binary operators
+### Comparison binary operators

-The following binary comparison/filter operators exist in Prometheus:
+The following binary comparison operators exist in Prometheus:

 * `==` (equal)
 * `!=` (not-equal)